Kelevra82/capstone-project-level-3/README.md

 git commit -m "I added user info to readme"

 //SYNC CHANGES TO GITHUB
-git push origin main
+git push

-//PUSHES CHANGES TO THE ORIGIN'S MAIN BRANCH AND SAVES THE PARAMETERS git
+//PUSHES CHANGES TO THE ORIGIN'S MAIN BRANCH AND SAVES THE PARAMETERS git push -u origin main

 //ADD CHANGES THAT WERE MADE TO THE README FILE git add README.md